-Complaints procedure for Outer Temple Chambers (January 2014).
+Client Complaints Policy and Procedure for Outer Temple Chambers

 Barristers and staff at Outer Temple Chambers aim to provide a quality service at all times.
-We recognise however that occasionally mistakes will happen and that these can cause inconvenience and upset.
+We recognise however that occasionally mistakes will happen and, when they do, they can cause inconvenience and upset.
 Our policy aims to ensure that:

 - Our solicitors and clients are provided with a procedure that enables them to make a complaint or raise a concern;

 - All complaints are handled quickly and efficiently;